T3gu1a/HyperTypeSeq/README.md

 ## Requirements and Dependencies

 The package works best with Maple versions 2019 - 2021.
 There are some issues with the recent releases.
 The problem seems to come from the linear system solver $\texttt{SolveTools:-Linear}$.
+However, most computations work fine with all versions starting from Maple 2019.

 ## Author